 Always ask your eye doctor before switching to a new contact lens solution, as not all solutions are compatible with ortho-k lenses.

 Note: If at any time you experience eye pain, redness, blurry vision, or discharge from your eyes, do not attempt to insert your ortho-k lenses and contact your optometrist as soon as possible.

 LEARN MORE: Guide to Myopia Management

-Schedule an appointment with an optometrist to find out if ortho-k is right for you.
+Schedule an appointment with an optometrist to find out if ortho-k is right for you or your child.